JackStouffer/jacks_standard_library/README.md

    * works directly with fat pointers
    * Removes all compiler specific weirdness
 * A string builder container type

+### Jack's Standard Library File Utilities

+`jsl_files.h`

+* Requires the standard library at link time, as they use OS level calls
+    * Linux is the only OS to have a robust syscall API
+* Simple, cross platform file I/O
+    * Intended for scripts or getting things going at the start of the project
+    * In serious code, you would use I/O more tailored to your specific use case e.g. atomic, package formats, async, etc.
+* Contains
+    * file reading, writing, and get file size
+    * mkdir
+    * a `fprintf` replacement

+### Jack's Standard Library Unicode

+`jsl_unicode.h`

+### Jack's Standard Library Templates

+`cli/`

 * Type safe, generated containers
 * Unlike a lot of C containers, these are built with "before compile" code generation.
-     Each container instance generates code with your value types rather than using `void*` plus length everywhere
+* Each container instance generates code with your value types rather than using `void*` plus length everywhere
 * Built with arenas in mind
 * dynamic array
 * hash map
 * hash set
-* File Utilities
-   * Simple, cross platform file I/O
-   * Intended for scripts or getting things going at the start of the project
-   * In serious code, you would use I/O more tailored to your specific use case
-   * Separated out from the main code since they require the standard library at link time, as they use OS level calls

 ## What's Not Included